 With only a few months left before we ring in 2020, there is only a limited amount of time left to use your remaining dental insurance benefits.
 If you’ve met your deductible and already recovered from that costly root canal, good for you, but what if you opted to hold off until next year to have it done?
 This mistake can cause you to forfeit valuable benefits and money already spent.
 Find out why you’re better off going ahead with the procedure now instead of waiting until January 1.

 How Dental Insurance Works

 When signing up for dental insurance, you agree to pay a monthly premium that grants you access to your individual plan.
-In order for your insurance company to start paying more of their share of the services you receive, you’ll need to meet your deductible, which can vary depending on the policy.
+In order for your insurance company to start paying more of their share of the our-services you receive, you’ll need to meet your deductible, which can vary depending on the policy.
 In addition, you’ll also find there to be an annual maximum that is your insurance company’s promise to pay an allotted amount each calendar year, but remember, anything that goes over your annual maximum will be your responsibility to pay.

 Every insurance company is different, as are their policies, so if you’re ever unsure or need clarification about how your individual coverage works, don’t be afraid to talk to your dental team or call your insurance company.

 Since dental insurance is designed to encourage preventive care, you are likely to find most policies cover 80-100% preventive our-services.
 These often include dental checkups and cleanings, x-rays, dental sealants, and fluoride treatments.
 They’ll also pay somewhere in the range of 70-80% of minor restorative our-services such as dental fillings, and between 50-70% of major restorative our-services like dental crowns, bridges, or dentures.